Tech-Book-Community/CS50/W6-Python.md

 ```

 * Computer vision: openCV
-OpenCV is used for computer vision, machine learning, image processing and video processing.
+OpenCV is short for Open Sourcer Computer Vision Library, is used for computer vision, machine learning, image processing and video processing.
 Some applications of OpenCV:
     * Face recognition
     * Image Enhancement